TruSat/trusat-learn/docs/trusat-charter.md

 **C. Transparency**: The TruSat System is transparent in that the algorithms for processing satellite observations into an orbit prediction are freely accessible (e.g,. source code in the TruSat software repos, narrative explanation in White Paper).
 TruSat Community governance will remain transparent by publishing the governance arrangements in effect in the TruSat Charter, accessible at TruSat.org.

-**D. Open Source licensing**: The TruSat Software is made available under open source licenses.4All Contributions must be compliant with the applicable open source license.
+**D. Open Source licensing**: The TruSat Software is made available under open source licenses.
+All Contributions must be compliant with the applicable open source license.

 **E. Democratizing and Diversifying Space Endeavors**: Creating new opportunities for global public participation in space endeavors, and reducing barriers to participation.